 Lefty, by the way, is Lefty Pedroski, who went on to have a long career as a songwriter and actor.
 (He’s been in many national commercials you’ve probably seen.)

-New Jersey celebratedits 350th birthday lastyear.
-And in the 350 Jersey Songs series, we are markingthe occasion by posting 350 songs — one a day, for almost a year — that have something to do with the state, its musical history, or both.
-We started in September 2014, and will keep going until late in the summer.
+New Jersey celebrated its 350th birthday in 2014.
+And in the 350 Jersey Songs series, we marked the occasion by posting 350 songs — one a day, from September 2014 to September 2015 — that have something to do with the state, its musical history, or both.
+To see the entire list, click here.

 Since launching in September 2014, NJArts.net, a 501(c)(3) organization, has become one of the most important media outlets for the Garden State arts scene.
 And it has always offered its content without a subscription fee, or a paywall.
 Its continued existence depends on support from members of that scene, and the state’s arts lovers.
 Please consider making a contribution of $20, or any other amount, to NJArts.net via PayPal, or by sending a check made out to NJArts.net to 11 Skytop Terrace, Montclair, NJ 07043.